Managing Disruptive Behaviors

 - Formal disciplinary action may include: Disciplinary reprimand, probation, suspension or dismissal.

 - If the student seems to be struggling emotionally or personally, their behavior and thought process may have been negatively impacted.
 State your concern and care with the student.
-Please feel free to consult with Counseling Services at 408-924-5910.
+Please feel free to consult with Counseling and Psychological Services at 408-924-5910.

 - Keep records of the difficulties, and your efforts to resolve them, including all written communication.